In the dark as to what a conveyancer is and does? You're not alone. We've broken it down into 10 clear steps so you know what you're paying for.

-“Paying now is not compulsory, and some clients may wish to wait until their survey has been done, but it puts us in a position where we can start to progress,” says Kirk.
+She says: "While paying at this point is not compulsory and some people want to wait until the survey is done, it does put us in a position where we can start to progress.”

 Step 3: Get the lowdown on ‘the chain’ from the estate agent

 Next, your solicitor will ask the estate agents marketing the home for a notification of sale (also known as a memorandum of sale) which contains the solicitor details for each party in the chain.

 Your solicitor will then contact the seller’s solicitors to let them know they’ve been instructed to act for you with the purchase of the property.

 Step 4: Receive all paperwork from the seller’s solicitor

 As soon as the seller’s solicitor has drawn up the draft contract, they will send it, together with a copy of the Title (or ‘Deeds’) for the property, to your solicitor.

 Providing the home has been sold at least once since 1990, the Deeds will be electronically recorded with the Land Registry and available online.